QuentinRougemont/LDhat_workflow/Readme.md

 # Purpose:

-simple pipeline to run **LDhat** and estimates variable recombination rates
+Simple pipeline to run **LDhat** and estimates variable recombination rates

-to obtain realistic results the pipeline simply splits whole genome data into small chunk of 2,000 - 5,000 SNPs before runnig the different program from LDhat
+To obtain realistic results the pipeline simply splits whole genome data into small chunk of 2,000 - 5,000 SNPs before runnig the different program from LDhat

 ## Dependencies: